Driving in the Highlands

-The Highlands of Scotland contains over 2600 miles of single track road weaving and twisting through its remote glens and hills.
-It is almost inevitable then that at some stage in your self catering holiday in the north of Scotland you will encounter a single track road.
+The Highlands of Scotland contains over 2,600 miles of single track road weaving and twisting through its remote glens and hills.
+It is almost inevitable then that at some stage during your self-catering holiday in the north of Scotland you will encounter a single track road.
 In all likelihood you are probably never more than a leisurely 20 minute drive away from a single track road no matter where you roam across the Highlands, an area the size of a small European country.
 And when you do encounter a single track road it is worthwhile being aware of the unwritten etiquette and possessing a few handy driving tips to keep yourself safe.
-So here we go; our top ten tips for having a safe holiday out on the road.

 - Single track roads should be treated with respect.
 You are not a rally driver, so keep your speed down.
 Be able to brake and come to a complete stop within the distance you can safely see along the road.